Skip to Content

 History of (Gay) Pride & LGBTQ+ Activism

-In any way, the Coming Out marks the important climax of a process of self-discovery and self-acceptance, although it is just the beginning of a new phase at the same time.
-The process of accepting our identity, especially when gender expression, gender identity, and sexuality is involved, is a very private, very sensitive, and very delicate process.
+In any way, the Coming Out marks the critical climax of a process of self-discovery and self-acceptance, although it is just the beginning of a new phase at the same time.
+The process of accepting our identity, especially when gender expression, gender identity, and sexuality are involved, is a very private, very sensitive, and very delicate process.
 Many LGBTQ+ people feel particularly vulnerable during this time, understandably, especially because it can take up years of understanding their feelings, and their bodies, and eventually accepting their own resulting identity.

 Pride LGBTQ+ rights Movement Remember where we are coming from!
 Stonewall in 1969.
 This year, New York celebrated World Pride with more than 5 Million LGBTQ+ and allies © Coupleofmen.com